loc-trinh/Racecar/lab6/tebSetUp.md

 		rosdep install --from-path ~/workspace/src

 ## Today we learned:
-We installed all the junk on the racecar.
-There are some similar issues to running it locally, but we probably debugged most of them.
+We installed teb_local_planner and the navigation stack.
+There are some similar issues running on the racecar to running it locally, but we probably debugged most of them.
 It's no longer complaining about the tf transform, but is instead complaining about the publishing rate of the control loop...something like

 [WARM] blah blah Control loop missed its desired rate of 20.0000Hz.... the loop actually took 0.1968 seconds

 It's probably a configuration file in navigation somewhere, but we couldn't find it and are currently pretty tired.
-We tried messing with files in teb_local_planner/cfg, with all the yamls, particularly local_costmap_param.yaml and global_costmap_params.yaml
+We tried messing with files in teb_local_planner/cfg, with all the yamls, particularly local_costmap_param.yaml and global_costmap_params.yaml.
+It shouldn't matter, but the warning are very frequent.

-Because of this, move_base is not publishing stuff, but we are able to run amcl and the nav_stack, getting them to all play nice together.
+We are not sure where to go from here, since move_base is not publishing stuff, but we are able to run amcl and the nav_stack, without any errors.
+The dummy nodes have the outputs we expect from them, but we are unsure as to how to test where something is going wrong.

 The launch file on the racecar is different than the one in the repo.
-Planning on committing it soonish.

-Racecar is semi-charged.

-We were running:
+To run what we ran:

 roslaunch teb_local_planner my_move_base.launch

+this launch file contains the map_server, amcl (particle filter) parameters, a bag file (which is currently commented out), two dummy nodes for running move_base (testnode.py provides a goal) and an initial_pose for amcl.

-roslaunch launcher racecar.launch or racecar_teleop.launch.
-Not entirely sure if it makes a difference here rosrun teb_local_planner cmd_vel_to_ackermann_drive - this runs the conversion of the output velocity of the nav stack to the final ackermann comamnds. obvs this node isn't getting anything useful, but we can add it to the launch file later inside my_move_base, you'll find a map_server, amcl (particle filter), and the normal launch stuff for teb, a bag file (which we mostly deleted), and two dummy nodes that produce a goal for move_base and an initial pose for amcl (which is mostly zero and silly)
+roslaunch launcher racecar.launch

+rosrun teb_local_planner cmd_vel_to_ackermann_drive
+(this runs the conversion of the output velocity of the nav stack to the final ackermann comamnds. obvs this node isn't getting anything useful, but we can add it to the launch file later)

 Don't forget to source.